kubernetes-sigs/controller-runtime/designs/move-cluster-specific-code-out-of-manager.md

 	// GetCache returns a cache.Cache
 	GetCache() cache.Cache

-	// GetEventRecorderFor returns a new EventRecorder for the provided name GetEventRecorderFor(name string) record.EventRecorder
+	//GetEventRecorder returns a new EventRecorder for the provided name GetEventRecorder(name string) record.EventRecorder

 	// GetRESTMapper returns a RESTMapper
 	GetRESTMapper() meta.RESTMapper